 IN THE CIRCUIT COURT OF THE JUDICIAL CIRCUIT,

 IN AND FOR COUNTY, FLORIDA

 In re: The Marriage of: Case No.:

 Division:

 Petitioner,

 and

 , Respondent.

 AFFIDAVIT OF CO RROBORATING WITNESS

 I, {full legal name} , being sworn, certify that the followir

 statements are true: I have known {name} sinc

 {approximate date}; to the e best of my understanding the petition in this action wa

-now of my own personal knowledge that this person ha
+filed on {date}; and I k now of my own personal knowledge that this person ha

 resided in the State of Florida for at least 6 mor nths immediately prior to the date of filing of the petition

-imprisonment.
-Dated: vingly making a false statement includes fines and/o
+Imprisonment.
+Dated:

 Signature of Corroborating Witness Printed Name:

 Address:

 City, State, Zip:

 Telephone Number:

-STATE OF FLORIDA COUNTY OF
+STATE OF FLORIDA COUNTY OF ·

 Sworn to or affirmed and signed before me on by

 NOTARY PUBLIC or DEPUTY CLERK

 [Print, type, or stamp commissioned name of notary or clerk.]

-Personally known Produced identification Type of identification produced
+Personally known Produced identification

-IF A NONLA\ WYER HELPED YOU FILL OUT THIS FORM, HE/SHE MUST Γ FILL IN THE BLAN NKS BELOW: [fill in all blai nks] This form wa as prepared for the: {choose only one } Affiant Petitioner Respondent This form wa as completed with the assistance of: name of ind lividual} siness} , {address} , {city} ,{state}, {zip code} , {telephon e number} ·
+IF A NONLAV NYER HELPED YOU FILL OUT THIS FORM, HE/SHE MUST Γ FILL IN THE BLAN IKS BELOW: [fill in all blar nks] This form wa s prepared for the: {choose only one } Affiant Petitioner Respondent This form wa s completed with the assistance of: name of ind ividual} siness} , {address} , {city} ,{state}, {zip code} , {telephon e number} ·